 Manali sanctuary: Registered since 1954 under the Punjab Wild Animals Protection Act of 1933, this sanctuary is spread across 3180 hectares of forest land.

 Beas Kund (50kms): This is the source of the River Beas and considered sacred.
 Legend goes that during the epic Mahabharata, the great sage Ved Vyas meditated here.
-The kund is located near the Rohtang pass.
+Watch the Beas Kund trek – Click Here.

 Kasol: A dreamy little town along the Parbati River surrounded by Pine, Fir and Oak forests.
 It is a perfect destination to relax in the lap of nature.
 Adventure activities like river crossing and zip line are conducted across the sparkling Parbati River.
-It is also a good base for exploring the Parvati Valley like Tosh, Pulga or to emabrk on the popular trek to the hot springs of Kheer Ganga (where Shiva is said to have meditated for 2000 yrs).
-The village is dotted with guest houses, bakeries, small restaurants and hotels.
-There is a small market selling colourful woollens, clothing and knick-knacks.
-Adventure activities like river crossing are conducted across the Parbati River.
-Spend a day walking across the bridge and hiking along the river and forest.
+It is also a good base for exploring other areas in the Parvati Valley like Tosh, Pulga or to emabrk on the popular trek to the hot springs of Kheer Ganga (where Shiva is said to have meditated for 2000 yrs).

 Manikaran (86kms): Famous for the Manikaran Gurudwara and hot springs.
+Can be visited as a day trip.
+It is located 4 kms ahead of Kasol.
 Discover More.
-Can be visited a day trip.
-It is located 4 kms ahead of Kasol.

-Bob Dylan’s Cafe: Try the pancakes, chocolate chip cookies and coffee.
+Dylan’s Cafe: Try the pancakes, chocolate chip cookies and coffee.
 Discover more.